 Natural environment and the district plan

-Biodiversity means the variety of plant and animal life in any particular area.
+Indigenous biodiversity means the variety of native plant and animal life naturally occurring in any particular area.
 Nationally, our native biodiversity is declining.
-While we have large areas of regenerating indigenous habitat in Lower Hutt, they contain some rare and endangered species.
-Most of these areas are on public land, but some are on private property.
+While we have large areas of regenerating indigenous habitat in Lower Hutt, they contain some rare and endangered species and very little is left of some types of habitat such as wetlands.
+Many of these areas are on public land, but some are on private property.

-Lower Hutt’s distinctive landscapes reflect our city’s history and contribute to our sense of place and identity.
-Māori narratives also tell us that our landscapes hold great significance to mana whenua, and are part of the broader Lower Hutt story.
+Lower Hutt’s distinctive landscapes reflect our city’s natural and social history and contribute to our sense of place and identity.
+Māori narratives tell us that our landscapes hold great significance to mana whenua, and are part of the broader Lower Hutt story.

-Like indigenous biodiversity, the RMA and Wellington Regional Policy Statement require council to identify and protect these features.
+As with indigenous biodiversity, the RMA and Wellington Regional Policy Statement require council to identify and protect significant natural features and landscapes.